21 Things - Basics

 Additional Resources

-In summary do NOT use:
+In summary, do NOT use:

-• numbers in sequence such as 123456
+• Numbers in sequence, such as 123456

-• something that includes your username or part of it
+• Something that includes your username or part of it

-• your birthday, name, pet's name, town, school
+• Your birthday, name, pet's name, town, school

-• repeating letters such as aaaaa
+• Repeating letters such as aaaaa.

-• 6-9 letters or characters, the longer the better
+• 6-9 letters or characters, the longer the better.

-• change it frequently (each semester or more often)
+• Change it frequently (each semester or more often).

-• Two-factor authentication when possible (2FA)
+• Use two-factor authentication when possible (2FA).

-• a strong antivirus software
+• Use strong antivirus software.